We have won numerous precedent setting cases for injured workers. A sampling of these Oregon Appellate Court Opinions are cited here:

 Sisters of Providence v.
 Ridenour, 162 Or App 467, 986 P.2d 688 (1999)

 Dibrito v.
 SAIF Corporation

 A state employee requested time off, unpaid, to deal with a medical condition.
 A confrontational meeting denying this request left her mentally unsettled, but also left her the victim of a set of physical symptoms aggravated by the workplace stress.
 Due to the work- related nature of her injuries, the employee sought Workers’ Compensation for her mental and physical conditions.
 The Review Board issued a single refusal for both claims together.
-At this point, the woman sought help from Black, Chapman, Webber, and Stevens.
+At this point, the woman sought help from Black, Chapman, Petersen, and Stevens.
 After the Oregon Court of Appeals agreed with the Review Board, we brought the case before the Supreme Court of Oregon.

 The Supreme Court ruled that a Workers’ Compensation Review Board is charged with the responsibility of carefully determining which standards apply to which claims and giving due consideration to each claim according to the relevant standards.
 Because the Board could not have applied correct standards to each individual claim if it addressed them both together, the Supreme Court sent the case back to the Review Board with instructions for reconsideration.